lanl/SEPIA/docs/quickstart.rst

     data = SepiaData(<inputs>)

-Which inputs will be given depends on the problem setup.
+The inputs given depend on the type of model and problem setup.
 Possible inputs are described in the table:

 ====================  ================================================  =================
    Possible inputs     Description                                       Shape